(January 5, 2004)

 I have been using the Internet since the late 1980s.
-During that time, I have seen a great deal of change as the Net has grown from a small research network into the largest information system in the history of mankind.
+During that time, I have seen a great deal of change as the Net [as we used to call it] has grown from a small research network into the largest information system in the history of mankind.
 As a young computer scientist and writer, the growth of the Internet affected me profoundly.

 The following essay is a personal history of the Internet: the story of how it came to exist, what made it flourish, and what it meant to me.